Illustration of Snoopy on top of his dog house with three little clouds and black text on a yellow background

 Tm.
 Reg.
 U.S. Pat.
 Off. - All rights reserved ©1946 by United Feature Syndicate Inc.

-Snoopy’s World War I flying ace comic strip was created October 10, 1965 by Charles Schulz.
+Charles Schulz created Snoopy’s World War I flying ace comic strip on October 10, 1965.
 It displayed the classic beagle character in one of his alter-egos—the Flying Ace—in pursuit of the Red Barron on his aircraft-imagined doghouse.
 Many people credit this World War I tribute to Schulz’ service as a sergeant in the United States Army stationed in Europe during World War II and his desire to create adventure comics.